This website is intended for healthcare professionals only.

 Before trofinetide, which is given orally, there were no recognised treatments for Rett syndrome and the drug is believed to work by normalising aberrant neural function resulting from MECP2 mutations.
 In an exploratory phase 2, multicentre, double-blind, placebo-controlled, dose-escalation study, trofinetide was found to provide a clinically meaningful improvement for patients with the syndrome.
 The approval by the FDA was based on the findings from LAVENDER, a phase 3 study of trofinetide for Rett syndrome.

-According to the press release, LAVENDER evaluated the efficacy and safety of trofinetide compared to placebo in 187 female patients with Rett syndrome, five to 20 years of age.
+The LAVENDER study evaluated the efficacy and safety of trofinetide compared to placebo in 187 female patients with Rett syndrome, five to 20 years of age.
 In the study, treatment with trofinetide produced a statistically significant improvement (compared to placebo) on both co-primary efficacy endpoints, measured by the change from baseline, in Rett Syndrome Behaviour Questionnaire (RSBQ) total score (p = 0.018), which is a caregiver assessment on a range of disease symptoms, and the Clinical Global Impression-Improvement (CGI-I) scale score (p = 0.003) at week 12, which represents a physician-based assessment.
 In the study, the most common side effects were diarrhoea (82%) and vomiting (29%).

-The drug is likely to be available in the US from April 2023 although the press release provides no information on its release elsewhere.
+The drug is likely to be available in the US from April 2023 although no information on its release elsewhere is yet known.

 Zavegepant nasal spray approved for acute migraine